-^{92 &}quot;Knowledge of a proposition - Keynes writes - always corresponds to certainty of rational belief in it and at the same time to actual truth of the proposition itself.
+92 "Knowledge of a proposition - Keynes writes - always corresponds to certainty of rational belief in it and at the same time to actual truth of the proposition itself.
 We cannot know a proposition unless it is in fact true."
 John Maynard Keynes, A Treaties on Probability, cit. supra, at 11.
 Keynes' observation is interesting for mainly two reasons.
 On the one hand, he views knowledge as propositional (knowledge consists of propositions about reality).
 On the other hand, he dissociates certainty and truth as if to distinguish a justified belief of accuracy (certainty) from accuracy tout court (truth).
 We will not further discuss this distinction, however interesting and relevant it may be for our discussion on the epistemic ideal of objectivism and the epistemic 'tolerance' of subjectivism.
 Keynes wrote a seminal (though a bit dated) work on probability and defined knowledge-as-certainty so that he could then delve into the concept of probability.
 However brilliant, he is not in the forefront of strands on explanation, which are the main focus of this paper.

-Hilary Putnam, Realism and Reason.
+93 Hilary Putnam, Realism and Reason.
 Philosophical Papers, cit. supra, at 1 (emphasis added).

-Minazzi raises the longstanding and complex question of whether scientific knowledge can really be value-free?
+94 Minazzi raises the longstanding and complex question of whether scientific knowledge can really be value-free?
 The assumption here is that science is apolitical and acultural knowledge production activity.
 However, Minazzi ultimately concludes that scientific knowledge and its production are rooted in "a stratified social reality that may produce different images of the human knowledge itself.
 See Fabio Minazzi, Historical Epistemology and European Philosophy of Science, cit. supra, at 121.

-knowledge is usually not serendipitous, but the result of highly protocolized epistemic processes.
-Second, under Kant's influence, we place the inferences drawn from our discoveries on a "new heuristic plane of transcendentality, by which Kant constructs the overall theoretical framework of his epistemological meta-critic reflection, deeply innovating not only the whole concept of knowledge, but also the style and modes of human rationality."
-Scientific knowledge is 'scientific' because science is "always capable of thinking its object by constructing it through a plastic critical interplay of continuous comparison with the experimental dimension."
-The other words, knowledge is produced within the confines of already existing conceptual frameworks, where well-established (and constantly perfected) sets of epistemic competences are deployed.
-Representations of the produced of the produced of the confines of already existing conceptual frameworks, where well-established (and constantly perfected) sets of epistemic competences are deployed.
+knowledge is usually not serendipitous, but the result of highly protocolized epistemic processes.95 Second, under Kant's influence, we place the inferences drawn from our discoveries on a "new heuristic plane of transcendentality, by which Kant constructs the overall theoretical framework of his epistemological meta-critic reflection, deeply innovating not only the whole concept of knowledge, but also the style and modes of human rationality."96 Scientific knowledge is 'scientific' because science is "always capable of thinking its object by constructing it through a plastic critical interplay of continuous comparison with the experimental dimension."
+97 In other words, knowledge is produced within the confines of already existing conceptual frameworks, where well-established (and constantly perfected) sets of epistemic competences are deployed.98